catalyst/moodle-local_user_provisioning/README.md

 The client will have to create two Custom extention attribues for `Team` and `Auth`

-### Field mapping of Kaya to Azure AD are as follows:
+### Field mapping of Moodle to Azure AD are as follows:

 * idnumber : id (Azure AD - unique identifier)
 * Username : userName